Mrunemployed/AttendBot-CG/readme.md

 ### Instructions

----

-**Note:**
+>[!Note:]
-You need to have python already installed in order to use this bot.
+>You need to have python already installed in order to use this bot.
 ---